Edited by Sobi, Dougie, Grimm, MsBarbs and 1 other

 There are many different ways PTSD can manifest, and no two people are exactly the same.

-- 1Panic attacks:May bring on feelings of intense fear, which triggers the fight or flight process and may bring on physical symptoms of; increased heart rate, shortness of breath, sweating, chest pain, dizziness, headaches, abdominal pain, diarrhea, muscle pain and low back pain to name a few.Advertisement
+- 1May bring on feelings of intense fear, which triggers the fight or flight process and may bring on physical symptoms of; increased heart rate, shortness of breath, sweating, chest pain, dizziness, headaches, abdominal pain, diarrhea, muscle pain and low back pain to name a few.Panic attacks:Advertisement

 Tips for Self Help Coping with PTSD